nmhaga/Flare-Tracker/Documentation/Spec.md

 ###Conditions

 1. Solar soft (Annotations)
-   if class level is greater or equal to C: Annotate with Active region Otherwise do not annotate
+   if class level is greater or equal to M: Annotate with Active region Otherwise do not annotate
+2.

 ###Data Extraction and Parsing
-//For both of GOES and SolarSoft, we use the standard URL fetching library, URLLib.
+For both of GOES and SolarSoft, we use the standard URL fetching library, URLLib.
 Then we make a request for the URL and get the HTML content. (split this out, only put detail into the subsections where required.)

 URLError will be raised when there is a problem with the network connection.
 We can be prepared for the HTTPError or URLError by an approach of this nature: